 Earlier this year, I showed a 16-year-old how to turn $500 into $520,367.
 While he thought I was crazy at first, he got it once I showed him how investing worked.

 Basically, I used historical data to show him how even a crappy, $500-valued, front-loaded mutual fund purchased in 1970 could grow to $68,684 with average earning returns and then eventually total $520,367.

 The thing is, this $68,684 figure could grow even more if he added just a nominal amount of money every month.
 If he invested $25 extra to this fund every month (or $300 per year), then the total investment would surge to that sweet $520,367 over roughly the same timeline.

 It would be a shame for young people to miss out on building wealth with stocks, especially since you don’t need to invest a lot of money if you start early enough.

 On the other hand, it’s important for students to know the difference between safe investing and investing scams.
 While investing with a reputable company like Vanguard or Fidelity can be smart, young people need to know to choose reputable firms when investing their money.
 It pays to research any company you plan to invest with, read reviews, and make sure you know what you’re getting into.

-I’d also say that it’s important for students to know how much risk they are willing to take on with their money.
-Investing in a start-up company with lower stock share prices, for instance, could eventually reap big returns, but also could be more likely to fail, with the stock value dropping.
-This is called higher risk, higher reward.
+I’d also say that it’s important for students to know how much risk they are willing to take with their money.
+Investing in a start-up company with lower stock share prices, for instance, could eventually reap big returns but also could be more likely to fail, with the stock value dropping.
+This is called a higher risk, higher reward.

-Those students looking for a more conservative investment option should might consider investing in established companies, or a compound of companies called a mutual fund.
-This is a longer term investment strategy that could grow money over decades consistently.
+Those students looking for a more conservative investment option should consider investing in established companies or a compound of companies called a mutual fund.
+This is a longer-term investment strategy that could grow money over the decades consistently.